Trihyperkahler reduction and instanton bundles on CP^3: Case study: moduli spaces of instantons

 \begin{theorem} The moduli space $\mathcal{I}(c)$ of mathematical instanton bundles on $\C\p3$ of charge $c$ is a smooth complex manifold of dimension $8c-3$. \end{theorem} \begin{proof} The forgetful map $\calf_l(2,c)\to\mathcal{I}_\ell(c)$ that takes the pair $(E,\phi)$ simply to $E$ has as fibers the the set of all possible framings at $\ell$ (up to equivalence).
 Since $E|_\ell\simeq W\otimes\mathcal{O}_\ell$ \cite[Proposition 13]{FJ2}, a choice of framing correspond to a choice of basis for the $2$-dimensional space $W$, thus all fibers of the forgetfull map are isomorphic to $SL(W)$.
 Since $\calf_l(2,c)$ is smooth of dimension $8c$, we conclude that $\mathcal{I}_\ell(c)$ is also smooth and its dimension is $8c-3$.
 The Theorem follows from our previous discussion. \end{proof}

-The irreducibility of $\mathcal{I}(c)$ for arbitrary $c$ remains an open problem; it is only known to hold for $c$ odd or $c=2,4$.
+The irreducibility of $\mathcal{I}(c)$ for arbitrary $c$ remains an open problem; it is only known to hold for $c$ odd \cite{T} or $c=2,4$ (see \cite{CTT} and the references therein).
 Clearly, if $\calf_l(2,c)$ is connected, then it must be irreducible, from which one concludes that $\mathcal{I}_\ell(c)$, and hence $\mathcal{I}(c)$, are irreducible.
 Since $\calf_l(2,c)$ is a quotient of the set of globally regular solutions of the 1-dimensional ADHM equations, it is actually enough to prove that the latter is connected.

 It is also worth mentioning a recent preprint of Markushevich and Tikhomirov \cite{MT}, in which the authours prove that $\mathcal{I}(c)$ is rational whenever it is irreducible.
 Thus, one also concludes immediately that $\calf_l(2,c)$ is also rational whenever it is irreducible.